 Delinquent real estate accounts included in this year’s tax certificate sale are not available for payment online at this time.
 Online payments for these accounts will tentatively resume June 13th.

 You can periodically check the status of your account here.

 Tax Deed Overview for Tax Certificate Holders/Investors

-A Tax Deed application is the action, initiated by a tax certificate holder.
+A Tax Deed application is an action, initiated by a tax certificate holder.
 The Tax Deed Application is a legal document that begins the process wherein the Clerk of the Circuit Court sells the property to the highest bidder at public auction.
 This process is known as a Tax Deed Foreclosure.

 Property owners have 2 years from the date taxes become delinquent before they risk loss of the property.
 As stated in Florida Statute 197.502, after the 2 year period has elapsed and taxes remain unpaid, the certificate holder may file a Tax Deed Application with the Tax Collector’s office.

 The statute of limitation on tax certificates is seven (7) years.
 Therefore, should the taxes remain unpaid and the tax certificate holder does not elect to make application for tax deed within the seven year period, their investment is lost.